 - You need to first have a bachelor’s degree of 3 to 4 years maximum from an accredited college or an accredited university.

-- You then need to have two full and continuous experiences of applying the principals of management accounting and financial management in domains such as preparing financial statements, financial planning and analysis, monthly closure, quarterly closure, and also annual closure, auditing, budgeting, etc.
+- You then need to have two full and continuous experiences of applying the principles of management accounting and financial management in domains such as preparing financial statements, financial planning and analysisFinancial Planning And AnalysisFinancial planning and analysis (FP&A) is budgeting, analyzing, and forecasting the financial data to align with its financial objectives and support its strategic decisions.
+It helps investors to know if the company is stable and profitable for investment., monthly closure, quarterly closure, and also annual closure, auditing, budgeting, etc.

 - Even after becoming a certified CMA, you need to still have 30 hrs of CPE credits along with 2 hours of ethics to maintain the annual IMA membership with an active status.